ottomen/growth/4-SOLID/2-OC/Open-closed principle.md

 console.log(airOrder.getShippingCosts());
 ```

+## Example of a good abstraction

-Another example of this principle is a restaurant.
+Wecan think about a restaurant.
 We have kitchen with Chef, Waiter and Customer.

 - Chef is the main food Provider.
-- Waiter is the interface.
+- Waiter is the Interface.
-- Customer is the consumer of Provider data.
+- Customer is the Consumer of Provider data.

 When we have a new recipe, the Waiter is the connection point that can tell that Chef can cook a new thing to Customer.
 It doesn't mean that we need to redesign our kitchen or change table for Customer.
 We simply inform Customer and serve the new dish on the same table.